-I was nominated by Brandewulf from Brandewijn Words for a meaningful quote challenge that I think I have delivered on quite well these last 2 days.
+I was nominated for a meaningful quote challenge that I think I have delivered on quite well these last 2 days.
 When I am dead and gone, I am certain my epitaph will be a testimony to the life I lived where my faith followed me through each challenge that I faced.
 Wulf knows that whatever write there is always a thread of the meaningful and profound and that it would be no different with this challenge.
 If you haven’t had the chance to check out his blog I highly suggest you do.

 The challenge is to select and share 3 quotes on 3 consecutive days with explanations about why the quote is loved or how it speaks to the soul; obviously the nominator is thanked and 3 new nominations are made.
 Now onto the challenge!